Leviticus 18:1-5

 God’s people must reject surrounding cultures and live by His commands to walk in covenant life.

-3 You shall not do as they do in the land of Egypt, where you lived.
-You shall not do as they do in the land of Canaan, where I am bringing you.
-You shall not follow their statutes.
+3 You must not follow the practices of the land of Egypt, where you used to live, and you must not follow the practices of the land of Canaan, into which I am bringing you.
+You must not walk in their customs.

 God’s people must reject surrounding cultures and live by His commands to walk in covenant life.